Bowling Party Ideas: retro & modern

 Alternative bowling dessert Table

 Below is another option for a dessert / buffet table to go with these bowling party ideas:

 - For the backdrop, I've used the signage created with the free fonts as described above.
-Beneath this I've used a bowling themed wall decal (below, different colors available).
+Beneath this I've used a bowling themed wall decal from supplier 3 (different colors available).
 These are fairly cheap and look great against a plain wall.
 Also, they peel and re-stick easily so you can always use to it to decorate a kid's bedroom after the party.

-- Either side of the buffet / dessert table I've used these bowling ball cut outs (below left) to create hanging decorations Just stick them onto strips of ribbon or colored string and hang vertically from the ceiling.
+- Either side of the buffet / dessert table I've used bowling ball cut outs to create hanging decorations Just stick them onto strips of ribbon or colored string and hang vertically from the ceiling.
 This would be a great way to enclose the food / dessert table area if set up behind the bowling lanes at a bowling alley (assuming they'll let you hang things).
-You can also do something similar with these bowling shirt party plates (below right, which also come in bowling balls - similar to the cut outs pictured below left).
-See here for both the shirt and ball plates.

 Alternative Bowling Dessert Table